- Return of Title IV Funds ("R2T4")

 Withdraw: Refers to removing all courses from your schedule and no longer attending the university for a specific term.

 In some cases, students remain enrolled in courses in a term but stop attending all courses.
 UTSA reviews students at the end of the term to determine if the student unofficially withdrew from the university.
-Students receiving all grades of “F, NC or NR” are subject to the R2T4 calculation and reviewed at the end of the term.
+Students receiving all grades of “F, NC, W or NR” in any combination are subject to the R2T4 calculation and reviewed at the end of the term.
 Student Financial Aid and Enrollment Services contacts professors to provide proof of when the student ceased attendance through graded class assignments, documented group project work, or other documentation from the professor.
 If professors provide documentation showing the last date of attendance or coursework completed, that date will be used to calculate the R2T4 and federal funds to return.
 If proof is not provided, 100% of federal funds will be returned.
 If the professor indicates that the student stopped attending but we cannot determine if it occurred prior to the 60% point of the semester, then we will use the midpoint of the semester and calculate the R2T4 based on 50%.

 There are many variables in determining if a balance will be owed if you withdraw: the amount of funds received, the date of the withdrawal (or your last date of attendance), and if you will be entitled to any refund of tuition and fees as designated in the Academic Calendar for the semester you are withdrawing.